 Q: When do I declare my minor?
+A: Students should declare their min

 A: Students should declare their minor(s) at the commencement of the third year for full-time students or at the beginning of the final two semesters for part-time students.